IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *code_verifier*: The original code verifier string.
 REQUIRED, if the "code_challenge" parameter was used in the authorization request.
 SHALL NOT be used otherwise.

-A non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header, MAY be as follows:
+Figure 3.71.4.1.1-6 non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header:

 ```http
 POST /token HTTP/1.1